Get in touch.

 I have an affinity for learning and recently completed a Diploma in Journalism.
 I’m continuing to further my education by studying Africa and International Trade through UNISA.

-As Deal Team Support at Deal Leaders Africa, my key responsibilities include research support, prospect engagement and liaising between the deal team and prospective acquires, as well as monitoring deliverables within the team.
+As Research Assistant at Deal Leaders Africa, my key responsibilities include research support, prospect engagement and liaising between the deal team and prospective acquires.

 My career journey includes working as a Junior Research Intern at MAS.
 There I conducted extensive qualitative and quantitative research into skills development and training policies in South Africa, with a focus on Higher Education and Training.
 In the process I developed sound critical and analytical skills.
 I have also served as a Real Estate Agent at Yellow Properties Real Estate in Rustenburg, where I was called upon to evaluate market conditions for clients and to mediate negotiations and legal processes, with the aim of securing fair and honest deals for my clients.